MicrosoftDocs/win32-pr.de-de/desktop-src/Msi/enableadmintsremote.md

 ## <a name="remarks"></a>Hinweise

-Weitere Informationen finden Sie auch unter [Verwenden Windows Installers mit einem Terminalserver.](using-windows-installer-with-a-terminal-server.md)
+Weitere Informationen finden Sie auch unter [Using Windows Installer with a Terminal Server](using-windows-installer-with-a-terminal-server.md).